jakobzhao/geog328/README.md

 #### Weekly Expectations:

 -   You should try to attend both lecture and lab sections each week.
--   You should complete all weekly readings before the Friday Lab sections, and submit weekly think pieces by Thursday @ 5 pm PST (further instructions below)
+-   You should complete all weekly readings before the Friday Lab sections

 ### Week 1: Intro to Web GIS